 5: Where are you getting your data?

 Anyone with enough insanity/time/stubbornness could do what I’m doing.
 The current set of data is publicly available in many different places on the CPS and Illinois Board of Education websites (sometimes a few levels down and difficult to find).
 Unfortunately, a lot of it is contained in PDF’s (shakes fist at CPS), or in an interactive interface that can’t easily be exported, or–when I get lucky and it IS in spreadsheets–the labels on everything aren’t uniform and there are problems with matching up with other different collections of the data.
-I thought about contacting CPS to inquire as to whether the data could be released in better formats, but I began this project mere weeks before the strike and, when it began to expand, then I figured they were busy.
+I thought about contacting CPS to inquire as to whether the data could be released in better formats, but I began this project mere weeks before the strike and, when it began to expand, I figured they were busy.
 This project is a time killer and a crazy data puzzle, but it’s do-able.
 Luckily, talented programmers like Manuel Aristan (Tabula), the team at NU’s Knight Lab (Visualization Tools), and the folks at DataMade keep creating amazing data tools that help us to get this work done efficiently.
 We’ve created a list of the types of tools we use here and anyone can use these tools.

 6: What kinds of data are you collecting?

 Whatever I can get my hands on that looks significant or interesting, using what I know about the variables that affect educational outcomes to prioritize what I tackle first.
-Here’s a list.
+Here’s a (old) list.
 Feel free to suggest additional data categories and sources.
 I can’t promise that I’ll include them, but you never know.

 7: Which schools are included?